-Evgeny Kissin plays Chopin – and Beethoven’s Hammerklavier.
+Evgeny Kissin plays Rachmaninov – and Beethoven’s Hammerklavier.
 The last of the Keyboard Lions meets the Everest of piano sonatas.

 And if any living pianist can express the Hammerklavier’s sheer physical exhilaration, it’s Kissin.
 ‘Technique and feeling came together in the most miraculous way, in a recital that left one speechless with admiration’ wrote Ivan Hewett in The Daily Telegraph when Kissin played Beethoven at the Barbican in 2016.
 And there’s no reason, this time, to anticipate anything less.

 Programme & Performers

 Beethoven Sonata No 29 in B flat Hammerklavier Rachmaninov Preludes; Op 3 No 2 Op 23 Nos 1-7 Op 32 Nos 5,10, 12 & 13